The two-clock problem in population dynamics: Introduction

 The problem of aligning the two clocks dates back to early studies of population growth due to Euler and Lotka \cite{lotka_relation_1907}, who considered the relationship between the basic reproductive number $R_0$ (the average offspring per individual) and the physical growth rate, or Malthus parameter $\Lambda$.
 These determine the population size $N$ in generation $n$ and at time $t$ via the asymptotics

 Thus $R_0$ is the growth rate in the $n$-picture, corresponding to $\Lambda$ in the $t$-picture.
 A fundamental principle of population biology \cite{heesterbeek_concept_1996} states that

-but beyond this, the relationship between these two quantities is very intricate.
-For instance, models of cell division often assume that $R_0 = 2$, so that microbial fitness is exclusively determined by differences in growth rates \cite{nozoe_inferring_2017,hashimoto_noise-driven_2016,lin_single-cell_2020,genthon_noisy_2024}.
+which characterises growing (as opposed to shrinking) populations, but beyond this, the relationship between the two growth rates is not well understood.
+For instance, models of cell division often assume that $R_0 = 2$, so that microbial fitness is exclusively determined by differences in division times \cite{nozoe_inferring_2017,hashimoto_noise-driven_2016,lin_single-cell_2020,genthon_noisy_2025}.
 On the other hand, in epidemics one can usually estimate the physical growth rate $\Lambda$ from data, but the threshold for herd immunity is determined by $R_0$, the inference of which is highly model-dependent \cite{heffernan_perspectives_2005,wallinga_how_2006}.

-For simple population models, the Euler-Lotka equation \cite{lotka_relation_1907} establishes a relationship between the two growth rates: if each individual in the population has a random lifetime $\tau$ sampled from a distribution $f(\tau)$ and produces an average of $R_0$ offspring upon death, then
+For simple population models, the Euler-Lotka equation \cite{lotka_relation_1907} establishes a relationship between the two growth rates: if each individual in the population has a random lifetime $\tau$ independently sampled from a distribution $f(\tau)$ and produces an average of $R_0$ offspring upon death, then

+This equation and generalizations thereof \cite{powell_growth_1956,lebowitz_theory_1974,pigolotti_generalized_2021} have hitherto formed the basis for our understanding of population growth in real time, connecting the $n$-picture with the $t$-picture.
+In this paper, we provide a unifying framework for the two pictures that generalizes the Euler-Lotka equation and allows us to convert questions posed in one picture (such as computing growth rates and selection coefficients) into the other.